five-over-four/gameoflife/README.md

 * The built-in GIF mode will allow you to share your patterns with others easily!
 * The window is resizable at any time.
 * You can draw by holding down the mouse button while paused.
-* The dot size and speed of animation are completely controllable.
+* The dot size, style, and speed of animation are completely controllable.

 ![](https://i.imgur.com/OakHazR.gif)